ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

     pick the one you feel is right.

-  - To communicate key design decisions to your partner, you must create and maintain a document of no more than four pages highlighting key design decisions such as patterns, algorithms used, trade-offs and an example of a web service request and response.
+  - To communicate key design decisions to your partner, you must create and maintain a document of no more than four pages.
+The document should be an experience report highlighting key design decisions such as patterns and algorithms used, trade-offs and an example of your web service request and response.
 Think of this document as notes to your partner and future self.

 ## Deadlines

-Web service source code and documentation must be in the hands of two potential investors no later than June 7, 2015 at 11.59pm or CalendarWare, Inc. risks bankruptcy.
+Source code and documentation must handed in to two tech-savy potential investors no later than June 7, 2015 at 11.59pm or CalendarWare, Inc. risks bankruptcy.

-On June 16, 2015, your partner is down with the flu and you alone must pitch your backend solution to two tech-savy potential investors.
+On June 16, 2015, it so happens your partner is down with the flu and you alone must pitch your backend to the two potential investors.
 You should prepare a presentation and time it for about 13 minutes.
-Make sure to include key points from last week's documentation -- investors are busy people so assume only one read it -- and include a demo of the web service in action.
-Following your presentation, you and the potential investors discuss your backend solution in particular and backend topics in general.
+Make sure to include key points from last week's documentation -- investors are busy people so assume only one has read it -- and include a demo of the web service in action.
+Following your presentation, you and the potential investors discuss your backend in particular and backend topics in general.

-## Requirements
+## Screenshots and examples

-To understand the backend requirements, the screenshots and description below are accompanied by examples of patterns and their pattern as well as expanded form.
+To better understand backend requirements, screenshots and description below are accompanied by examples of recurrence patterns and their expanded form.
 For each example, it's assumed the recurring appointments starts on May 1, 2015 and repeats for five occurrences.

 ### Single, non-recurring appointment

-When you navigate to the calendar and select New appointment, the following dialog box appears.
-The dialog enables you to create a simple non-recurring appointment:
+When you navigate to the future calendar in one of the content management systems and select New appointment, the following dialog box appears.
+It enables you to create a simple non-recurring appointment:

 ![Empty appointment](Empty-appointment.png)

-The Category dropdown consisting of the following options:
+The Category dropdown consists of the following options:

   - Meeting
   - Holiday
   - Birthday
   - Anniversary

-But the exact options aren't that important.
-Think of it as a way of optionally tagging appointments.
-In the frontend, you could then filter appointments by one of these tags.
+The exact options aren't that important.
+Think of the options as a way of tagging appointments.
+In the frontend, appointments can then filtered by one these.

 ### Daily recurring appointment

-When you click the "Make this a repeating event", the dialog reacts by expanding the user interface with a recurrence pattern selector.
-Also the Start date and End date from New-item are replaced by Start time and End time because the actual dates are generated by the recurrence
+When you click "Make this a repeating event", the dialog box adjusts by adding a recurrence pattern selector.
+Also, Start date and End date from the empty appointment are replaced by Start time and End time because actual dates are inferred from the recurrence
 pattern:

 ![Repeating appointment daily](Repeating-appointment-daily.png)